embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ---

 ## Node Heartbeat Ack

+- **Description**: This ack is used to denote the alivenss of the Node device.
+This ack will be sent automatically according to the PublishPeriodSec set using the [Node Heartbeat Publish Configuration Packet](#node-heartbeat-publish-configuration-packet).
+Default Heartbeat interval is 300s.

 |       Parameter Name        | Example Value | Value Type |        Value Range         |
 | :-------------------------: | :-----------: | :--------: | :------------------------: |